 The best credit cards for avid travelers are those that offer consistent sign-up bonus points.
 However, keep in mind that sign-up points, as well as other bonus points, can be conditioned by a minimum spending amount.
-For example, a credit card provider can give as much as 50,000 sign up points, but only if you spend a few thousands of dollars within the first few months.
-Sign up bonus points can sum up to hundreds of thousands of dollars, but make sure to check in with the bank regularly to make sure that your expenses are qualified for the rewards system.
+For example, a credit card provider can give as much as 50,000 sign-up points, but only if you spend a few thousand dollars within the first few months.
+Sign-up bonus points can sum up to hundreds of thousands of dollars, but make sure to check in with the bank regularly to make sure that your expenses are qualified for the rewards system.

 2. Don’t be fooled by the reward system